mattsparks/gimme/README.md

 ![Gimme](assets/example.gif "Gimme")

-A simple PHP command line tool to download files of a specified type from a specified location.
+A simple command line tool written in PHP to download files of a specified type from a specified location.

 ## Installation